-Tutorials/Labs: Labs meet once per week starting on Jan 18.
+Tutorials/Labs: Labs meet once per week.
 Students are expected to attend their assigned lab, follow the instructions of their instructor, and complete all activities.
 Active participation is required as the lab assistants will send the report of your performance to your instructor at the end of this semester.
 Lab activities are designed to further skills developed in Spanish and review and practice the material covered in the course.
+Labs will start the second week of classes.